serraict/serraict.github.io/_posts/thoughts/2016-03-30-last-day-at-transfollow.md

 required by the ever changing environment, whilst staying true to your mission of being an independent service provider to all logistic parties involved.
-I wish you all the best on your journey ahead!
+I wish you all the best on the journey ahead!

-It has been a great experience for me personally, giving me a unique opportunity to uncover new ways of developing software by doing it and helping others to do it.
+It has been a great experience for me personally, giving me a unique opportunity to uncover better ways of developing software by doing it and helping others do it [...](http://www.agilemanifesto.org)

-Thank you Rob for hiring me and showing what an agile manager might look like.
+Thank you Rob for hiring me and showing what a true agile manager might look like.

 Thank you Ernst for challenging me and showing me what a great product owner might look like.